petersiemen/ddos-resilient-reference-architecture/README.md

         terraform apply
         ```

-    5. A **web application firewall** with one simple rule configured to lock out "imaginary" rogue ip addresses from somewhere in china
+    6. A **web application firewall** with one simple rule configured to lock out "imaginary" rogue ip addresses from somewhere in china
         ```shell script
         cd ~/workspace/ddos-resilient-reference-architecture/prod/waf
         terraform init
         terraform apply
         ```

-    5. A **cloudfront distribution** that caches nothing by default.
-But since CloudFront only accepts well-formed HTTP connections it will help to
+    7. A **cloudfront distribution** that caches nothing by default.
+Since CloudFront only accepts well-formed HTTP connections it will help to
     prevent many common DDoS attacks like SYN floods and UDP reflection attacks.
-    Going forward this cloudfront distribution can of course be extended to cache static content for specific URL paths.
+    Going forward this cloudfront distribution can be extended to cache static content for specific URL paths.
         ```shell script
         cd ~/workspace/ddos-resilient-reference-architecture/prod/cloudfront
+        terraform init
+        terraform apply
+        ```

+    8. A **lambda** function that ensures that the security groups we attached to the **alb** let thourgh    cloudfront requests.
+    The **lambda** function is triggered by the SNS event (AmazonIpSpaceChanged).
+        * Clone the lambda function
+            ```shell script
+            cd ~/workspace
+            git clone git@github.com:petersiemen/update-security-group-for-cloudfront-access.git
+            ```
+        * Terraform an **s3** bucket that will serve as lamdba code artifact
+            ```shell script
+            cd ~/workspace/ddos-resilient-reference-architecture/prod/s3
+            terraform init
+            terraform apply
+            ```
+        * Package and update the lambda function to s3
+            ```shell script
+            cd ~/workspace/update-security-group-for-cloudfront-access
+            sam package --s3-prefix v1.0 --s3-bucket REPLACE_WITH_YOUR_S3_BUCKET_FOR_LAMBDA_ARTIFACTS
+            ```
+        * Terraform the **lambda** function, **iam role** and **iam policy** for lambda and
+        the **sns** topic that we are going to subscribe to
+            ```shell script
+            cd ~/workspace/ddos-resilient-reference-architecture/prod/lambda-update-security-groups
             terraform init
             terraform apply
             ```